ericbulloch/kwmd/write_ups/try_hack_me/heartbleed.md

 | 5. | **Heartbeat** response leaking memory past intended payload | **Server -> Attacker** |

 Steps 4 and 5 are at the heart (no pun intended) of this room.

+### How the request and response should work

+It turns out that a heartbeat request is very simple.
+The 2 properties that matter are the content and the length of the content.
+So I send a heartbeat request with these 2 properties to a server:

+Content: 'Hello'
+Content-Length: 5

+The server is suppose to look at the Content-Length property and create a buffer of that length in memory.
+Then it copies the text in the Content property into that buffer that it just created.
+Then it copys that buffer into a response and sends the response back to me so that our TLS connection stays alive.

+### How heartbleed works

+This vulnerability exists because it trusted user input.
+In my example above I said that my Content-Length was 5 bytes.
+But what if I had the same Content and I said that my Content-Length was 65,535 bytes?

+This is where the vulnerability.
+It doesn't check the length of my Content it just blindly trusts that I am sending the correct Content-Length for my Content.

+In this case, the server will allocate a 65,535 byte buffer in memory.
+Keep in mind that deallocated memory still has the values that were in those addresses when the memory was allocated.
+Then it will copy over the 5 bytes in my Content property.
+Then it will read all the bytes from the buffer (all 65,535 of them) and copy them to the response that goes back to me.

+So now I have all kinds of things that were in memory when I made my request.
+It turns out that this can be usernames, passwords, sensitive chat logs and emails, environment variables, secret keys for X.509 certificates, critical business documents and more.